will62794/will62794.github.io/_drafts/2025-04-09-transformers-not-transactions.md

 Again, the core problem here arises due to the read-write dependencies between these transactions i.e. the writes of one transaction affect the dependency key set of the writes (i.e. key transformers) of the other.
 Thus, their order of execution matters, and so the resulting state will not be equivalent to some serial execution.

-When viewed in this perspective, it is clearer to understand *lost update* and *write skew* as special cases of a more general class of anomalies that can arise when there are data dependencies between the *write set* of a transaction and the *dependency key set* of another transaction.
+When viewed in this perspective, it is clearer to understand *lost update* and *write skew* as special cases of a more general class of anomalies that can arise when there are data dependencies between the *write set* of a transaction and the *update dependency set* of another transaction.
 This provides a more general view of this type of anomaly e.g. we can also have cases that differ from the classical examples, like

 $$
 T_1: